Overview

 A POST request is made to the token endpoint with

-grant_type=authorization_code, code, redirect_uri, and
+grant_type=authorization_code, the code, the redirect_uri,

-code_verifier (PKCE).
-Client authentication method depends
+and the code_verifier (PKCE).
+Client authentication method

-on provider style: HTTP Basic header (client_secret_basic),
+depends on provider style: HTTP Basic header

-body params (client_secret_post), or JWT-based assertions
+(client_secret_post), or JWT-based assertions

 (client_secret_jwt, private_key_jwt) when